WoMa-Entertainment/gamehelper-mc-189/README.md

 # gamehelper-mc-189
 The repository for the minecraft mod GameHelper using Minecraft Forge 1.8.9.

-The gamehelper mod add multiple new features:
+The gamehelper mod adds multiple new features:

 - system for multiple worlds based on ForgeEssentials
   + with worldteleporter and /createworld command